-Technology in favor oflearningTechnology Posted in 3 de October de 2016
+Entrepreneurship, innovation and technology Posted in 3 de October de 2016 by Tec Mobile

 The use of digital Technologies is promoting greater learning opportunities in Educational Institutions of different levels and, for that reason, mobile devices are an important educational resource for young adults and teenagers.
 This generation of “digital natives” was born dominating the use of mobile technology and, when properly stimulated and with pedagogical goals, are able of taking over the leading role in the teaching-learning process inside and outside the classroom.

 For two years in a role, the students of the 8th grade of Colégio Santa Maria have replaced the traditional printed handouts for their smartphones during studies carried out in neighborhoods such as Bras, Bixiga and Barra Funda.
 Carrying their mobile devices equipped with an app developed by the teachers in a free software (www.fabricadeaplicativos.com.br), the kids had the opportunity of investigating, understanding and reflecting on the different migration processes that contribute with São Paulo’s cultural identity, collecting and storing sounds, images and testimonials during the itinerary proposed by the study.

 Besides being environmentally sustainable, since hundreds of printed handouts were not produced saving paper and ink, the use of devices of mobile technology generates a greater relation of the school learning with the student’s reality.